 Kandit encourages prospective students to begin planning as early as possible and to utilize every available resource.
 "Start with the official information, then learn from others' experiences," he said.
 "The earlier you prepare, the higher your chances of success."

-His journey — from a failed scholarship attempt to earning a Tsinghua tuition waiver — serves as a reminder that determination, not perfection, leads to success.
+His journey — from a failed scholarship attempt to earning a tuition waiver at Tsinghua University — shows that, as he described, early planning mattered far more than last-minute effort.